 Parents/relatives of students are welcome to visit NMSBVI.
-Whenever possible, advance plans for visiting on campus should be made with the Director of Student Services.
+Whenever possible, advance plans for visiting on campus should be made with the Program Coordinator, Principal or Academic Support Director.
 All visitors must check in with Administration during school hours or Health Services or the Residential Life Supervisor during non-school hours to obtain a visitors pass.
 Only those visitors whose names are on the Student Update form may visit students.